+Fig 1.7: Brownsville-Ocean Hill Land Use Altered by the author (Source: MapPLUTO V.13.1, NYC Open Data, NYC Department of City Planning) Even in bondage, many African Americans were responsible for maintaining all the services of a small city locally.
 It is likely that peculiar similarities between African Americans and Jews have contributed to their respective inhabitation of Brownsville.
-Cultural similarities, especially in reference to marginalization vis a vis global European enlightenment culture have been documented (Philipson 2000) and may contribute to their occupation of the same space.
-In the early twentieth century, Jews were able to fulfill Brownsville's niche within the larger urban context of New York City, but with the 1924 immigration act, WWII, the Holocaust, and shifts within the structure of white society, African Americans slowly replaced Jews to fulfill Brownsville's niche within the urban context.
+Cultural similarities, especially in reference to marginalization vis a vis global European enlightenment culture, have been documented (Philipson 2000) and may contribute to their occupation of the same space.
+In the early twentieth century, Jews were able to fulfill Brownsville's niche within the larger urban context of New York City, but after WWII, the Holocaust, and shifts within the structure of white society, African Americans replaced Jews to fulfil Brownsville's niche within the urban context.